 Corporate Governance Policy

-The Board of Directors equally values and respects the rights of each shareholder.
-It is well aware that shareholders have the right of ownership to oversee Nok Air business by appointing the Board as their representatives, entitled to make a decision about the company’s major change.
-As a result, Nok Air facilitates the shareholders by offering fundamental legal rights or the rights they deserve, such as the right to sell or transfer shares, the right to share in the profit, the right to receive accurate, comprehensive and adequate company information in a timely and equitable manner to make decisions, right to propose additional meeting agendas before the shareholders’ meeting, the right to attend shareholders’ meetings to vote for appointment or dismissal of directors, the right to set directors’ remuneration rate, the right to appoint auditors, and the right to set the auditing fee.
-This includes the issues that affect the company.
+The Board of Directors gives values and respects the rights of each shareholder equally and is aware that shareholders have the rights of ownership to oversee Nok Air business by appointing the Board as their representatives, entitled to make a decision about the Company’s major change.
+As a result, the Company facilitates the shareholders by offering fundamental legal rights or the rights they deserve, such as the right to sell or transfer shares, the right in profit sharing, the right to receive accurate, comprehensive and adequate company information in a timely and equitable manner for decision making, the right to propose director names or additional meeting agendas before the shareholders’ meeting, the right to attend shareholders’ meetings to vote for appointment or dismissal of directors, the right to set director’s remuneration rate, the right to appoint auditors, and the right to set the auditing fee.
+This includes the issues that affect the Company.
 Nok Air will never take an action to violate or limit the rights of shareholders.

-The Board of Directors obliges directors and executives to disclose information about their own and related individuals’ interests in order to enable the Board to consider Company’s transactions that may have a conflict of interests and perform decision-making to ensure interest of the Company as a whole.
-The directors and executives who have interest in a transaction with the Company will not be involved in decision-making about the transaction.
-The Company’s policy for preventing a conflict of interest is provided as follows:Policy for Prevention of Conflict of Interest
+The Board of Directors obliges directors and executives to disclose information about their own and related individuals’ interests in order to enable the Board to consider Company’s transactions that may have a conflict of interest and to perform decision-making to ensure interest of the Company as a whole.
+The directors and executives who have interest in a transaction with the Company will not be involved in decision-making on such transaction.
+The Company’s policy for preventing a conflict of interest is provided as follows:Policy of Conflict of Interest Prevention

-The Board has formulated a policy for prevention of conflict of interest on the principle that any business decision is to be executed on the basis of the best interest of the Company only and any action that could lead to a conflict of interest shall be avoided at all costs where those relating to the matter or having an interest in the matter under the review must notify the Company of his relationship or interest in the transaction and will not be involved in a decision-making process, nor shall they be authorized to approve the transaction.
+The Board defined a policy of conflict of interest prevention on the principle that any business decision shall be executed for the best interest of the Company only and any action that could lead to a conflict of interest shall be avoided at all costs.
+Any person relating to or having an interest in the matter under the review must notify the Company of the relationship or interest in such transaction and will not be involved in a decision-making process, nor shall they be authorized to approve the transaction.

 In addition, directors and executives are to submit a meeting agenda expected to cause a conflict of interest between the Company and any major shareholder to the Audit Committee in advance.
 If the Audit Committee finds the transaction as either of the following:

-In addition, if an executive or a company director is of the view that a transaction is clearly qualified as either a connected transaction or a transaction with a conflict of interest and he intends to comply with the Notification of the SET Re: Disclosure of information and action of listed companies relating to connected transactions, B.E.
+In addition, if any company director or executive views any transaction clearly qualified as either a connected transaction or a transaction with a conflict of interest and he/ she intends to comply with the Notification of the SET Re: Disclosure of information and action of listed companies relating to connected transactions, B.E.
 2546 (2003) and/or Section 80 of the Public Limited Company Act Re: Abstention of directors with direct or indirect interest, he/she may submit the agenda directly to the Board of Directors without first seeking the Audit Committee’s opinion.

 |Section 3: Roles of Stakeholders|

-Nok Air realizes and recognizes the rights of all stakeholders, be they internal stakeholders; namely, shareholders and employees, or external stakeholders; namely, customers, suppliers, creditors, competitors, the public sector and other agencies and neighboring communities.
-This is simply because the Company has been supported by all stakeholders to be able to nurture our competitiveness and to generate profits to the business, an action which is considered enhancing our values in the long run.
-Stakeholders should therefore be treated well according to their legal rights.
-The Board of Director defined the policy and practice as follows:Policy and practice toward employees
+The board realizes and recognizes the rights of all stakeholders, be they internal stakeholders; namely, shareholders or investors, employees, and external stakeholders; namely, customers, suppliers, creditors, competitors, the governmental sector and other agencies and neighboring communities.
+Since the Company has been supported by all stakeholders which enable the Company to strengthen its competitiveness, to generate profits and sustainable growth to the business, these stakeholders should therefore be treated well according to their legal rights.
+The Board of Director defined the policy and practice as follows:Policy and Practice towards Employees

-The Board of Directors are always aware that shareholders are the owner of our business and the Company has a duty to add values to shareholders in the long run, Nok Air requires its directors, executives and employees alike to comply with the following practices:
+The Board of Directors are always aware that shareholders are the business owners and the Company has duty to create value added to shareholders in the long run.
+The Company’s directors, executives and employees are required to comply with the following practices:

-Nok Air has a policy through which employees shall treat all suppliers and/or creditors in a fair and sincere manner without taking their advantage and by taking into consideration the Company’s best interest and on the basis of fair returns to both parties while avoiding any circumstance that could lead to a conflict of interest.
+The Company has a policy that employees shall treat all suppliers and/or creditors in a fair and sincere manner without taking their advantage and taking into consideration the Company’s best interest on the basis of fair returns to both parties while avoiding any circumstances that could lead to a conflict of interest.
 Any discussion for resolution shall be based on the business relationship.
 The practice is as follows:

-Nok Air has a policy to treat business competitors without violating or learning their confidential information in a fraudulent manner.
-The policy in this area is as follows;
+The Company has a policy to treat business competitors without violating or revealing their confidential information in a fraudulent manner.
+The policy in this area is as follows:

 |Section 4: Disclosure of Information and Transparency|

-The Board of Directors has a policy to disclose financial and other information relating to Nok Air’s business and its performance that is accurate, comprehensive and adequate on a regular and timely fashion and that reflects its actual financial status and operation results as well as its future.
+The Board of Directors has a policy to disclose financial information and other information relating to Nok Air’s business and its performance that is accurate, comprehensive and adequate on a regular and timely fashion and that reflects its actual financial status and operating results as well as its future.

-Nok Air delegates the staff to contact and communicate with investors or shareholders, including institutional investors and minor shareholders.
-It not only holds meetings to regularly analyze the performance, but also disseminates the corporate information, such as financial and general information, to shareholders, securities analysts, credit rating agencies, and relevant government agencies, via different channels, such as report submitted to the Stock Exchange of Thailand (SET), the Securities and Exchange Commission (SEC) and the company’s website (http://nok-th.listedcompany. com/home.html).
+The Company delegates the staff to contact and communicate with investors or shareholders, including institutional investors and minor shareholders.
+The Company not only holds meetings to regularly analyze the performance, but also publicizes the corporate information, such as financial and general information, to shareholders, securities analysts, credit rating agencies, and relevant government agencies, via different channels, such as report submitted to the Stock Exchange of Thailand (SET), the Securities and Exchange Commission (SEC) and the company website (nok-th.listedcompany.com).

-Recognizing the importance of regular information disclosure, Nok Air keeps the shareholders informed via the company’s website that always updates its content, namely vision, mission, financial statement, press releases, annual reports, organization and management structure, shareholding structure and major shareholders.
+Recognizing the importance of regular information disclosure, the Company keeps the shareholders informed via the company website that always updates its content, namely vision, mission, financial statement, press releases, annual reports, organization and management structure, structure of shareholding and major shareholders.
 Shareholders or investors may inquire about the information at:

 The Board of Directors is responsible for shareholders in overseeing the Company’s business to meet corporate goal and to steer the business in a direction that will maximize shareholders’ interest taking into consideration benefits of all stakeholders.

-The Board of Directors’ duty is to ensure compliance with the laws, objectives, Articles of Association and resolutions of the Shareholders’ Meeting.
+The Board of Directors’ duty is to ensure compliance with the laws, objectives, Articles of Association and resolutions of the shareholders’ meeting.
 The Board is to perform its duty with integrity and to take care of the interest of shareholders and stakeholders both in the short and long run.
 To ensure that Nok Air’s business is in a direction that will maximize the interest of shareholders and stakeholders, the Board will supervise the preparation of the Company’s vision, mission, goal, objective, business direction, strategic plan, operation plan and annual budget.
-The Board will express its opinions for a mutual understanding of the business’s overview before making an approval.
+The Board will express its opinions for a mutual understanding of the busines overview before considering an approval.
 It will monitor the management to ensure that corporate goals will be achieved in accordance with the guidelines of the Stock Exchange of Thailand and the Securities and Exchange Commission.

-Nok Air has 12 directors who will stay in the office for three years each.
-Of this, one is from the management while the remaining 11 are non-executive directors.
-Five out of these are directors with independence based on criteria stated by the Office of the SEC which aligns with the SEC’s regulation that requires listed companies to appoint independent directors equivalent at least to or more than one-third of their entire directors.
+Nok Air has 12 directors who stay in the positions for three years per term.
+One director is from the management while the remaining 11 directors are non-executives.
+Five out of them are independent directors based on criteria of the Stock Exchange of Thailand and the Securities and Exchange Commission’s regulation that require listed companies to appoint independent directors equivalent at least to or more than one-third of their entire directors.
 Nok Air’s Board of Directors consists of competent personnel from various industries ranging from business to accounting and finance, all of which are related and supporting Nok Air’s business.

-The Company’s Article of Association requires one-third directors to resign at the Annual General Shareholders’ Meeting (AGM).
-If the entire number of directors cannot exactly be divided into three portions, the closest number to one-third director who are to retire from their position in Year 1 and Year 2 after being listed shall do so using a drawing method to find directors to retire.
-In subsequent years, directors who stay in their office for the longest period shall resign.
+The Company’s Articles of Association require one-third directors to resign at the Annual General Meeting of Shareholders (AGM).
+If the entire number of directors cannot exactly be divided into three portions, the closest number to one-third of directors who are to retire from their positions shall be used in Year 1.
+In Year 2 after being listed, use a drawing method to find directors to retire.
+In subsequent years, directors who stay in their positions for the longest period shall resign.
 However, directors resigning on rotation may be re-elected.

-Nok Air has clearly divided roles and responsibilities between the Board of Directors and executives.
-While the Board will formulate policies and oversee the management of executives at a policy level, executives will execute corporate management in alignment with the policy.
 Chairman of the Board is independent director and is not the same person as the Chief Executive Officer.
-The two have clearly-separated roles and responsibilities for the purpose of management balance.
+The two positions have clearly separated roles and responsibilities for the purpose of management balance.
 No one has an absolute power.
 Chairman of the Board has no relationship with the Company’s management.
-The Chairman’s role is to formulate a policy and to provide advice only.
+The Chairman’s role is to define a policy and to provide advice only.
 The Board appointed committees as below:

-To supervise and help overseeing Nok Air’s operation, Chief Executive Officer (CEO) has established five committees as follows.
+To supervise and assist in overseeing Nok Air’s operation, Chief Executive Officer (CEO) has established five committees as follows:

-In addition, the Board of Directors established an internal control system that covers all business areas, including finance and operations, in compliance with related laws, rules, and regulations and regularly provided effective check-and-balance mechanism to protect the company’s assets.
-The approval authority ranking and responsibilities are assigned to the executives and employees are defined, audited and self-balanced with written operational regulations.
-The internal audit department, working independently, oversees the operations of each department to ensure its compliance with regulations.
-The Department also evaluates the effectiveness and sufficiency of internal control within each department of company.
+In addition, the Board of Directors established an internal control system that covered all business areas, including finance and operations, in compliance with related laws, rules, and regulations and regularly provided effective check-and-balance mechanism to protect the Company’s assets.
+The approval authority ranking and responsibilities of the executives and employees are defined, audited and self-balanced with written operational regulations.
+The internal audit department, working independently, oversaw the operations of each department to ensure its compliance with regulations and also evaluated the effectiveness and sufficiency of internal control within each department of the Company.

 Code of Conduct